4ms/STS/STS-firmwares.md

 (1.4c fixed sticky right length knob when exiting system mode) (1.4d fixed bugs that appeared in v1.4beta2)
 (1.4e fixed bugs that appeared in v1.3)
+(1.4f more filtering on 1V/oct jacks, and quantized mode plays better with tracking comp setting)

 ----
 #### v1.3